 Executive Committee, GBU Presidents, Function General Managers, Zone Presidents, and Solvay Business Services General Manager

-Executive Committee and General Managers of the Human Resources, Industrial, Legal, and Sustainable Development functions
+General Managers for the Industrial, Legal, and Sustainable Development & Energy functions

-As to the Group level risks, they are managed with the contribution of the Leadership Council for identification, the Group Risk Committee for assessment, and the Executive Committee members for sponsorship for treatment and risk response.
-The Audit Committee meets, once a year, with the Chairman of the Executive Committee and the CEO and other members of the Board to discuss the major risks facing the Group. .
+Group level risks are managed with contributions from the Leadership Council for identification, the Group Risk Committee for assessment, and the Executive Committee members for sponsorship for treatment and risk response.
+The Audit Committee meets once a year with the Chairman of the Executive Committee and the CEO and other members of the Board to discuss the major risks facing the Group.
 During the year, the Audit Committee benefits from Risk Owners’ presentations on Group risks, for example on industrial safety, security, cyber risk, ethics, and compliance.

 Assessing major projects linked to Solvay’s transformation

-An appropriate risk assessment methodology is applied to significant projects, whether acquisitions, major capital investments, or transversal projects.
+An appropriate risk assessment methodology is applied to significant projects, such as acquisitions, major capital investments, or transversal projects.